SaraPeir/react-redux-example/README.md

 # react-redux-test
 Simple explicative example with input in order to understand better the react-redux use.
-In my repositories you can find the analogous version of this repository made with react only (react-test-input).
+This is a little bit more complex version of 'react-redux-test' repository that you can find among my reposotories.
+Moreover, among my repositories, you can find the analogous version of 'react-redux-test' repository made with react only ('react-test-input').

 The main files hierarchy is described hereafter: [App.js (Father)] > [Input.js, Sentence.js (Children)].